 Answer:

 The parent who cares for the child most of the time (the custodial parent) typically receives child support payments from the noncustodial parent.
-In cases of equal custody, the greater earning spouse pays the lesser earning spouse.
+In cases of equal custody, the higher-earning spouse pays the lesser-earning spouse.
 Pennsylvania’s child support guidelines dictate the amount of support to be paid depending on both parents’ incomes and the number of children they are supporting.

-To estimate the support amount based on Pennsylvania's child support guidelines, you will need information on:
+To estimate the support amount based on Pennsylvania's child support guidelines, you will need the following information:

 For child support purposes, gross income includes salaries, wages, bonuses, and commissions, as well as income from pensions and retirement plans.
 Income for unemployed parents may include Social Security benefits or workers’ compensation.
 Income may also include veteran's benefits, interest on investments, and rent from real estate property.
 A court can also impute income for parents willfully unemployed, attributing to that parent an earning capacity, an amount that the parent could earn, based on their education and employment history.